 The advantages of automatic feed

-Instead of focusing on the length of the string, you can pay attention to where the grass ends and the prize daffodils begin.
-Since you don't have to pause to tap the head on the ground, you can finish trimming faster because it advances on its own.
+The great thing with an automatic feed weed eater is that instead of focusing on the length of the string, you can pay attention to where the grass ends and the prize daffodils begin.
+Since you don't have to pause to tap the head on the ground, you can finish trimming faster, leaving more time to dig out the lawn edger and fire up the lawn mower to give your garden the complete works.
 Automatic feed string trimmers are more prevalent in stores than bump feed trimmers, so shopping for one will be a breeze as well.

-As with any machine with moving pieces, the motor is bound to break or malfunction at some point.
+As with any machine with moving pieces, the motor on an automatic feed electric weed eater is bound to break or malfunction at some point.
 If the motor still works but it doesn't feed the string properly, you may spend a lot of time trying to fix the line feed jam.
 Fixing the motor on the automatic feed may be more difficult and expensive than it would be to replace the whole unit.

 When you have a bump feed string trimmer, you manually advance the string by gently bumping it on the ground.
 This gives you control over how much line you use.
 The bump feed is also a more simplified system for advancing string, so if it stops working, it's more likely you can make repairs quickly and easily.
 Keep in mind that most electric string trimmers also come with a warranty.

-If you push down on the head of your trimmer too hard, it can crack the spool or damage the spring.
+With a bump feed electric weed eater, you'll need to pay a little more attention and take action when it's time to advance the string - it's your responsibility to keep things moving.
+Another potential problem comes if you push down on the head of your trimmer too hard, as it can crack the spool or damage the spring.
 Even if you're gentle with your string trimmer, over time the spring in the head will wear out and you'll need to replace it.

 If you experience feed problems, they are likely to originate with imperfections in the way the line is wound on the spool.
 If the line isn't just right, the feed can jam.